A Guide to Specialized Future Shock Suspension

 Fox/Head Tube Splay

 Splay is the fore and aft movement of the front axle, relative to the frame.
-When a suspension component is placed below the frame, as traditional suspension fork systems are designed, as the wheel encounters an obstacle it compresses towards the frame to soften the impact.
+When a suspension component is placed below the frame (as traditional suspension fork systems are designed), as the wheel encounters an obstacle it compresses toward the frame to soften the impact.
 As the wheel goes through this path of movement, the wheelbase of the bike lengthens and shortens while the bike is moving forward.
-This movement causes a loss of forward momentum and it causes you to have to work harder to maintain your forward motion.
+This movement causes a loss of forward momentum and causes you to have to work harder to maintain your forward motion.
 These changes and loss of force are minuscule but, over time, they add up!

 Axial Compliance Above Head Tube